Jade Vine Facts

 - Its highly unique nature ranks as the most noteworthy fact about the gorgeous Jade Vine.
 The magnificent beauty of this plant conceals the point that it’s actually a legume.
 Botanists list them as closely related to beans such as the runner bean and kidney bean.

-- Finally, the species harbors yet another unusual distinction.
+- Finally, the amazing species possesses yet another unusual distinction, separating it from related species.
 Unlike the majority of flowering plants, a specific bat species forms the primary pollination of this species.
-Certain butterfly species also play a small role in its pollination.
+But, certain butterfly species also play a small role in its pollination.

 Jade Vine Physical Description

-Species: S. macrobotrys
+- Species: S. macrobotrys

 Jade Vine Distribution, Habitat, and Ecology